Tag Archive for: remote supports

 Remote Supports Improve Care

 In Marco’s case, he only needed about 60 seconds of support.
-Using a remote support model through GrandCare, he can get this support only when he needs it and feel more independent the rest of the time.
+Using a remote supports model through GrandCare, he can get this support only when he needs it and feel more independent the rest of the time.

 This not only improves Marco’s quality of life, but improves the lives of your caregiving team and organization.